Generalized Wigner theorem for non-invertible symmetries: Introduction

-\paragraph{Introduction.} Symmetry is a fundamental organizing principle underlying the laws of nature.
+Symmetry is a fundamental organizing principle underlying the laws of nature.
 At its core, symmetry refers to invariance, the idea that certain properties of a physical system remain unchanged under specific transformations, such as translations or rotations.
 This concept is not merely aesthetic; it has profound implications for the formulation of physical laws and the conservation principles they entail.
 For example, the invariance of physical laws under time translation leads to the conservation of energy, while rotational symmetry leads to conservation of angular momentum.
 As such, symmetry serves not only as a tool for understanding existing phenomena but also as a guiding principle in the pursuit of new physical theories.

-In the context of quantum mechanics, one of the most profound consequences of symmetry is encapsulated in Wigner’s theorem \cite{Wigner_book}, including non-bijective (isometry) variants \cite{non-bijective}, which imposes strict constraints on the types of transformations that can be applied to quantum states.
+In the context of quantum physics, one of the most profound consequences of symmetry is encapsulated in Wigner’s theorem \cite{Wigner_book}, including non-bijective (isometry) variants \cite{non-bijective}, which imposes strict constraints on the types of transformations that can be applied to quantum states.
 Specifically, the theorem asserts that {\it any symmetry transformation preserving transition probabilities between quantum states must be induced by either a unitary or an antiunitary isometry on the system’s Hilbert space}.
-This result not only ensures the mathematical consistency of quantum theory under symmetry operations but also reveals how deeply symmetries are woven into the fabric of quantum mechanics, shaping everything from conservation laws to the subtleties of quantum measurement and the computation of event probabilities.
+This result not only ensures the mathematical consistency of quantum theory under symmetry operations \cite{Sakurai-Napolitano} but also reveals how deeply symmetries are woven into the fabric of the quantum realm, shaping everything from conservation laws to the subtleties of quantum measurement and the computation of event probabilities via the Born rule \cite{Asher-Peres}.